-Try the chocolate pancake (AR$6), if you like a wafer-thin pancake gently drizzled over with chocolate, and then stuffed with pure warmed chocolate.
-A sensational hit when it’s icy cold and snowing outside, but anytime really – chocolate coma!
+Try the chocolate pancake (AR$6), if you like a wafer-thin pancake gently drizzled over with chocolate, and then stuffed with pure warmed rich chocolate.
+A sensational hit when it’s icy cold and snowing outside, but it’s wonderful anytime really – chocolate coma!

-Make sure you also splurge on their delightful hand-made chocolates, so deliciously mouth-watering and reasonably-priced at AR$35 for 250 grams.
-Staff look after you well here and they’re so very friendly, which made us visit here almost every day – any excuse to get out of the icy cold and eat chocolate.
+Make sure you also splurge on their delightful hand-made chocolates, so deliciously mouth-watering, and reasonably-priced at AR$35 for 250 grams.
+Staff look after you well here and they’re so very friendly, which made us visit here almost every day, sometimes twice a day – any excuse to get out of the icy cold and eat chocolate.

 Without a definite plan or schedule, we make this trip up as we go along.

-Although still early days yet, so far it’s been fantastic travelling in Argentina, especially staying in Ushuaia.
-Albeit experiencing issues with bus trips, which are soon forgotten, but you get that, and as the saying goes: what won’t kill you, will make you stronger!
+Although still early days yet, so far it’s been fantastic travelling in Argentina, especially staying in Ushuaia, which is the highlight so far.
+Albeit experiencing issues with bus trips along the way, which are soon forgotten, but you get that, and as the saying goes: what won’t kill you, will make you stronger!